A Look Back When Shaq Broke the Backboard Playing for the Magic

 The Magic would win the game, and O’Neal would only finish with 10 points, five rebounds, and five blocks, but he had the play of the not hands down.
 His dunk took everyone away from the fact that Nick Anderson had one of the best games in his career.

 Anderson came off the bench during that game for the Magic and finished with 50 points shooting 17-25 from the field.
 Anderson’s performance is what helped lead the Magic to a win.
-With a performance like that, it’s hard for people to forget about, but when you have O’Neal breaking backboards and stopping games as a rookie, that’s not easy to forget.
+With a performance like that, it’s hard for people to forget about it.
+But when you have O’Neal breaking backboards and stopping games as a rookie, that’s not easy to forget.

 Shaq’s impressive rookie season